fontsource/fontsource/packages/core/README.md

   sources: [{ format: 'woff2', filename: 'example-math-400-normal.woff2' }],
 }];

-const css = generateFaceCSS('Example Math', faces, {
+const css = generateCSS('Example Math', faces, {
   display: 'swap',
   resolver: ({ source }) => `https://example.com/fonts/v1/${source.filename}`,
 });
 ```

-`generateFaceCSS` renders the supplied faces in order as one stylesheet.
+`generateCSS` renders the supplied faces in order as one stylesheet.
 Select
 faces before calling it; it never expands weights, styles, axes, or subsets into
 additional faces.
 Without a resolver, URLs use `./files/<filename>`.

-`generateFaceCSSAssets(family, faces, options)` applies the existing package
+`generateCSSAssets(family, faces, options)` applies the existing package
 entrypoint rules to produce files such as `400.css`, `math.css`, and `index.css`.
 For variable packages, pass `options.variable` with the axis definitions so the
 generator can select the default `index.css` entrypoint.